 Today we’ve adapted this English tradition and put it to use on Saratoga PLAN’s nature preserves and partner trails.
 Each preserve and trail has a letterbox ranging in difficulty for participants and gives each type of adventurer an exciting opportunity to explore our preserves and have fun while doing so.

 Step 3.
 Hit the trail!
-When you find a letterbox, use the stamp inside to mark your PLAN Passport, and take one of the post cards inside with you and send it back to us with your comments on how the hunt went for you.
+When you find a letterbox, use the stamp inside to mark your PLAN Passport, leave a note in the notebook or take one of the post cards inside with you and send it back to us with your comments on how the hunt went for you.

 - Ballston Creek Preserve